Andamanese peoples: External genetic affinity

+Phylogenetic data suggests that an early initial eastern lineage migrated eastward from the Iranian Plateau, and trifurcated, giving rise to Australasians (Oceanians), the AASI, Andamanese, as well as East/Southeast Asians, although Papuans may have also received some geneflow from an earlier group (xOoA), around 2%.
+Alternatively, they might have indirectly received input from a 'super-archaic lineage' from their Denisovan ancestry.
+Studies have also suggested a simultaneous split between the Onge, Asian (including Han, Indigenous Taiwanese and Thai) and Near Oceanian lineages after the initial migration of anatomically modern humans beyond Africa.

 When compared with ancient DNA samples, Andamanese peoples are closest to the pre-Neolithic Hoabinhians in Mainland Southeast Asia (covered by two samples from Malaysia and Laos), and display high genetic affinity to the Tianyuan man in Northern China.
 The latter two are basal to contemporary East Asians, forming a "deep Asian" ancestral lineage.
 Deep Asian ancestry (Tianyuan/Onge) also contributed to the peopling of Southeast Asia.
 According to a 2023 study, the Great Andamanese is found to be ancestral to the Onge-Jarawa group owing to their higher diversity.
 The former also exhibits recent admixture with mainland Indians, Nicobarese and Shompen.

+Overall, the Malaysian Negritos (Semang), such as the Maniq people, Jahai people, and Batek people, are the closest modern living relatives of the Andamanese people.
+However, these Negrito populations still show significant genetic differentiation from the Andamanese.

-Ancient and modern East Asian people can be modeled to derive primarily from an Onge-like profile (c.
-76–79%) with lower amounts of Tianyuan-like admixture (21–24%).
+Ancient and modern East Asian people can be modeled as having Onge-like ancestry (c.
+76–79%) and Tianyuan-like ancestry (21–24%).
 The Jōmon people of Japan derive an additional amount (38%) from a Hoabinhian-like source.
 Present-day Southeast Asian populations fall along a cline between East Asian and Onge-like ancestry, associated with local Hoabinhians.